mysmarthub/commandoro/README.txt

     python commandoro.py --file config.json -d --name Ubuntu

+    python commandoro.py --file config.json -d --name Ubuntu -y

+    or

+    commandoro --file config.json -d

+    commandoro --file config.json -d --name Ubuntu -y

   Options:
-    -f, --file TEXT  The path to the file with the command packs -d, --default    Run an additional batch of commands from default -n, --name TEXT  Name of the package to run automatically --help           Show this message and exit.
+    -f, --file FILE  The path to the file with the command packs -d, --default    Run an additional batch of commands from default -n, --name TEXT  Name of the package to run automatically -v, --version    Displays the version of the program and exits.
+    -y, --yes        Auto Mode
+    --help           Show this message and exit.

 ```

+---

 ---